singularityhub/sregistry/docs/_docs/plugins/pam/README.md

 the host system.

 To enable PAM authentication you must:

-  * Uncomment the Dockerfile section to install PAM dependencies *before* building the image
   * Add `pam_auth` to the `PLUGINS_ENABLED` list in `shub/settings/config.py`
   * Uncomment binds to /etc/shadow and /etc/passwd in `docker-compose.yml`

-More detailed instructions are below.
+  * Build the docker image with the build argument ENABLE_PAM set to true More detailed instructions are below.

 ## Permissions